 The origin of The Apple Collection began after then CEO Steve Jobs visited the offices of Sony and noted the employees were all wearing SONY branded apparel.
-Deciding something similar was needed at Apple, Jobs commissioned Issey Miyake to mock up some designs.
-Unfortunately for Jobs the board fired him before his little pet project got off the ground, but that didn't stop the brass at Apple from diving headlong into his idea.
+Deciding something similar was needed at Apple, Jobs commissioned Issey Miyake to mockup some designs.
+Unfortunately for Jobs, the board fired him before his little pet project got off the ground, but that didn't stop the brass at Apple from diving headlong into his early idea.
 And thus, The Apple Collection was born.

 Surprising literally no one, The Apple Collection sold pretty poorly.
-There are no concrete numbers on exact sales numbers, but judging by the lack of resale items available on the web for these, we're talking under 300.
+There are no concrete numbers on exact sales numbers that were released to the public, but judging by the lack of resale items available on the web for these, we're probably talking fewer than 300 orders.

-Ironic too, because if these were around today things like these Apple sneakers would sell like crazy.
+It's ironic, because if these were around today things like the Apple sneakers would probably sell like crazy.
 Could this be another case of Jobs being ahead of his time?
 Maybe he knew baggy sweaters with pastel colors would be in vogue again.

-If you can find any of this stuff on the web (if anyone finds an Apple Sailboard still in existence, let me know because I need to have it) be prepared to spend a pretty penny.
+If you can find any of this stuff on the web, be prepared to spend a pretty penny.
 The Apple sneakers alone have known to go for more than $500 online.
-Until Apple decides to get back into the fashion game it looks like this brief attempt is the only joy we’ll get, at least until they resurrect Steve Jobs.
+Until Apple decides to get back into the fashion game, it looks like this brief attempt is the only joy we’ll get, at least until they resurrect Steve Jobs.